fanatiicx/fanatiicx/README.md

 ## 👋 Hi, I’m @fanatiicx / Jess

 - 👀 I’m interested in gaining experience with technical documentation and being more involved with open-source projects.
-- 🌱 I’m currently learning XML, computational thinking, and sketching landscapes (hobby).
+- 🌱 I’m currently learning DITA XML, computational thinking, and how to sketch landscapes (hobby).

 ## Stack